githubscientist/re-fsdcwetb23/README.md

 - We can use useRef in two ways:
   1. To access DOM elements directly.
   2. To store mutable values that do not cause re-renders when changed.
 But the value is persistent across renders.

+### useReducer

+- useReducer is a hook that is used for managing complex state logic in functional components.
+- It is an alternative to useState and is particularly useful when the state logic involves multiple sub-values.